Thanks, Rush, for the honor of being here for the second day.

 1-800-282-2882.

-We spent a lot of time today talking about how America grew war weary and in um in broken arrow, Oklahoma, Faith is here with an observation that maybe this is something we have always done and may always do.
+And in Broken Arrow, Oklahoma, Faith is here with an observation that maybe this is something we have always done and may always do.

-Hi Faith, how are you?
+How are you?

-I was calling because I don't think it's really fair to compare saying oh the president goes against public support it makes you makes him a leader or it makes him not a leader.
+I was calling because I don't think it's really fair to compare saying, oh, the president goes against public support.

 You've got to look at each situation differently.

-With President Bush in in general in America with war, public support usually wanes after about two years.
+With President Bush in general in America with war, public support usually wanes after about two years.

-I mean this is true as far back as Abraham Lincoln George Washington.
+I mean, this is true as far back as Abraham Lincoln, George Washington.

 So sometimes it takes a great leader to continue a vision that America has.